MiladMt11/Investigating-The-Impacts-of-Air-Pollution-on-Cancer-Cases/README.md

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Contact
-I'm open to any feedback, suggestions, or questions regarding the projects or the repository.
-Don't hesitate to contact me via email at milad.mtkh@gmail.com.
+We're open to any feedback, suggestions, or questions regarding the projects or the repository.
+Don't hesitate to contact via email at milad.mtkh@gmail.com.